Justo A. Méndez Rodriguez: Education and career

 He was born in Lares, Puerto Rico.
-He later studied Engineering at the College of Agriculture and Mechanic Arts in Mayaguez, there he joined the Beta chapter of Phi Sigma Alpha fraternity.
+He later studied Engineering at the University of Puerto Rico at Mayagüez, there he joined the Beta chapter of Phi Sigma Alpha fraternity.
 He married Provi O. and had three children.

-He began his career as a Chemical analyst at the Central Plata in 1941, then he was Chief of chemicals at the Central Los Canos, in Arecibo in 1943.
+He began his career as a chemical analyst at the Central Plata in 1941, then he was chief of chemicals at the Central Los Canos, in Arecibo in 1943.
 He was a member of the US armed forces from 1943 to 1946, later he worked as Gen. Sipt. at Central Los Canos from 1946 to 1950.
-Afterward on he was Executive Vice-President of the Central Fed.
+Afterward on he was executive vice-president of the Central Fed.
 Savings & Loan Assn. from 1958 to 1964.
-After that he was President of San Martin Mortgage & investment Corp. from 1964 until 1967.
-He served as President of the Junta Planificacion of Arecibo and was a former member of the Junta of Corp Dirs. of Urban Renovation of Housing, and the Junta Dirs.
+After that he was president of San Martin Mortgage & investment Corp. from 1964 until 1967.
+He served as president of the Junta Planificacion of Arecibo and was a former member of the Junta of Corp Dirs. of Urban Renovation of Housing, and the Junta Dirs.
 Of the Housing Bank.